rust-lang/libc/README.md

   If you use Rust >= 1.62, this feature is implicitly enabled.
   Otherwise it requires a nightly rustc.

+* `newer-api`: Opt-in the items from newer APIs.
+  This feature may introduce breaking changes on any releases.

 * **deprecated**: `use_std` is deprecated, and is equivalent to `std`.

 ## Rust version support